HootmanX/google-homepage/README.md

 Listing things I have learned in this assignment.

--setting up github
+* setting up github
--creating new github repository
+* creating new github repository
--cloneing repository
+* cloneing repository
--staging and pushing updates
+* staging and pushing updates

 Worked through the project with minimal html and NO css experience.